alexjohnj/geographyas/_posts/coasts/2012-01-01-introduction-to-coasts.md

 layout: page
 category: 'coasts'
 description: "Coasts is the second physical topic studied at AS Level.
 This post outlines the basics of coasts and what can effect them."
-keywords: "sea, ocean, coast, coasts, waves, erosion, deposition, fish, factors effecting coasts, erosion of coasts, deposition on coasts, diagram of coast"
+keywords: "features of coastlines, features of coasts, coastal features, inputs into coasts, outputs in coastals systems, coastal systems, sections of a caostal system, human impacts on coasts"
 ---

 A coast is a narrow strip of land where the sea meets the land.
 Coasts are divided into zones depending on what the conditions are like on different sections of a coast.